 English sentence structure is the basic arrangement of words in sentences.
 Every sentence includes a subject and a predicate.
 (It may include more than one.)

 The subject tells who or what the sentence is about.
 Then the verb and the rest of the predicate give information about what the subject does or is.

 It is possible to have one word sentences in English: a verbal command like “Come!” or “Listen!”
 In commands, the unexpressed subject of the sentence is ‘you.’

-However, most English sentences begin with an actual subject (one or more nouns or pronouns, possibly with supporting adjectives) followed by a predicate (a verb or verbs and possibly modifiers, phrases, or objects.)
+Most English sentences begin with an actual subject.
+(That's one or more nouns or pronouns, sometimes with supporting adjectives).
+After the subject comes a predicate.
+(That's a verb or verbs sometimes followed by modifiers, phrases, or objects.)

 Besides simple sentences, it is possible to have

-Again, the predicate is the rest of the sentence-- most importantly, the verb, and sometimes also an adverb, prepositional phrase, or nouns that are objects of the verb.
+Again, the predicate is the rest of the sentence.
+That always includes a verb.
+A predicate may also include an adverb, prepositional phrase, or one or more nouns (objects of the verb).

-In questions the subject (S) follows the helping verb (HV) but precedes the main verb (MV) and the rest of the sentence, so the predicate is divided: HV- S- MV- rest of sentence.
+In questions the subject (S) follows the helping verb (HV).
+It is still before the main verb (MV) and the rest of the sentence.
+So the predicate is divided: HV- S- MV- rest of sentence.

-To make the examples clearer, the helping verb is black, the subject is orange, and the main verb and rest of the predicate are blue.
+To make the examples clearer, the helping verb is black and the subject is orange.
+The main verb and rest of the predicate are blue.

 A phrase is a group of words that gives information but is not a complete clause or sentence.
 (In other words, it does not include both a subject and a verb.)

-Prepositional Phrases are groups of words beginning with a preposition and including a noun or pronoun (with supporting adjectives, etc.)
+Prepositional Phrases are groups of words beginning with a preposition.
+They also include a noun or pronoun (with supporting adjectives, etc.)

 In the examples above, ‘in the treetops,’ ‘to the store,’ ‘before dark,’ and ‘for the test tomorrow’ are prepositional phrases.